-The American Board of Plastic Surgery (ABPS) is very proud of its diplomates who have achieved Board Certification, Hand Surgery subspecialty certification or recertification and those who are participating in the Maintenance of Certification in Plastic Surgery (MOC-PS®) Program.
+The American Board of Plastic Surgery (ABPS) is very proud of its diplomates who have achieved Board Certification, Hand Surgery subspecialty certification or recertification and those who are participating in the Continuous Certification in Plastic Surgery Program.

 When a physician misrepresents certification status, ABPS may notify local credentialing bodies, licensing bodies, law enforcement agencies and others.

 Note: The Board does not allow the use of its trademarked logo on diplomate or candidate websites or for any other commerical purposes.

 Once you have successfully passed your initial certification examination or renewed your certification through the Continuous Certification program, you may represent that you are “ABPS Board Certified in Plastic Surgery (with a sub-specialty certification in Hand Surgery – if applicable)" or a “Diplomate of the American Board of Plastic Surgery”:

 - John Doe, M.D., ABPS Board Certified in Plastic Surgery

 - John Doe, M.D., a Diplomate of the American Board of Plastic Surgery